ssemtner/slice/readme.md

 The end goal is to integrate simple video editing tools to make it quicker for me to go from a 5 minute video file to an easily sharable clip.

+(I might try to rewrite this in a javascript based framework purely because the free hositing situation is so much better for js based apps than for django)

 ## Features
 - [x] Upload video files